-The Government accepted the long term recommendations; to move from a final salary scheme to a career average pension scheme for future service, protecting accrued rights on the final salary scheme and ensuring normal retirement age is in line with the state pension age.
-Individual consultations have taken place on the design of each public sector scheme.
-The changes to the scheme take effect from April 2014.
+The Government accepted the long-term recommendations of the Hutton Review; to move from a final salary scheme to a career average pension scheme for future service, protecting accrued rights on the final salary scheme and ensuring normal retirement age is in line with the state pension age.
+The changes to the scheme took effect from April 2014.

-To help people save more for their retirement, the Government requires employers to enrol their workers into a workplace pension scheme
+To help people save more for their retirement, the Government requires employers to enrol their workers into a workplace pension scheme.
 This legislation is separate from the Local Government Pension Scheme (LGPS) Regulations and applies to those employees that are not members of the Local Government Pension Scheme, including those who have previously opted out.
 The automatic enrolment of our workers into the LGPS came into effect from 1 June 2013.